Corbett · Central Highlands

 Carn an Fhreiceadain — common questions

-- How hard is Carn an Fhreiceadain?
+- What difficulty is Carn an Fhreiceadain?

 - The standard good-weather months for Carn an Fhreiceadain are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.